EqualifyEverything/handbook/Business.md

 Subscriptions for Equalify's managed hosting and support start at $25,000 per year.
 While we acknowledge that this price point may be prohibitive for smaller organizations, our current focus is on serving larger organizations that can afford the $25,000 annual fee.
 This allows us to provide exceptional support to these clients while we develop systems to accommodate customers with smaller needs.

 ## Who is funding Equalify's initial work?

 Equalify receives support from our open-source community.
 That support comes in the form of code contributions and issue feedback.
 Cash needs, such as hosting and bug bounties, are covered by subscription revenues and the savings of Equalify's owner, Blake Bertuccelli-Booth ([@bbertucc](https://github.com/bbertucc)).
 See [/Accounting.md](/Accounting.md) for a detailed list of revenue, expenses, and budgeting.

 ## How does Equalify make sure work is useful?

 Work is focused into actions that include clear metric goals and next-steps.
 Actions are encompassed in campaigns that are intended to test a thesis.

 The current campaign is the "[Bootstrap Equalify](/BootstrapEqualify.md)" campaign.

 ## What is Equalify's sales strategy?

-Equalify's hree-tiered sales process includes generating leads, developing ambassadors, and contracting with customers.
+Equalify's three-tiered sales process includes generating leads, developing ambassadors, and contracting with customers.
 Each phase represents a different stage in the company's efforts to reach its sales goals and build relationships with customers.

 ### Generating Leads
 Equalify identifies leads through various methods, such as participating in relevant Slack channels, sponsoring accessibility mixers at conferences, giving conference talks, conducting outreach campaigns with partners, distributing case studies, collaborating with prominent stakeholders on open-source features, and deploying features that interest target users and lead to sales.
 To qualify as a Lead, an individual must express interest in Equalify, confirm their organization can afford the $25,000 price tag, and engage in a conversation with us.